goreleaser/goreleaser/www/docs/customization/announce/telegram.md

     # Whether its enabled or not.
     # Defaults to false.
     enabled: true

+		# Integer representation of your channel
+		chat_id: 123456

     # Message template to use while publishing.
     # Defaults to `{{ .ProjectName }} {{ .Tag }} is out!
 Check it out at {{ .GitURL }}/releases/tag/{{ .Tag }}`